yelinaung/hugo-blog/content/posts/google-cloud-build.md

 The ability to choose bigger machines enabled us to speed up some repo build time by a lot as well.

 Please note that some of the gains are not just due to the build environment.
-Depends on the applications, I used a few tricks such as caching, parallizing the tests and the build steps, etc.
+Depends on the applications, I used a few tricks such as caching, parallelizing the tests and the build steps, etc.
 I will write more about these in the future.

 ### The not-so-good parts